deanturpin/superdean.com/complete.md

 ![NH35A rear](nh35a_rear.jpg)

 I have to say, this movement does feel a little cheap compared to an ST3600, say, but it is also pretty rugged.
-I actualy thought I'd broken it putting the dial side back together and then didn't follow the usual precautions: subsequently lost an index and bent a hand... but when I realised what I'd done I popped the cots back on and continued properly!
-(I'd actually fitted one of those plastic wheels _upside down_ so you couldn't adjust the hands.)
+I actually thought I'd broken it putting the dial side back together and then didn't follow the usual precautions: subsequently lost an index and bent a hand... but when I realised what I'd done I popped the cots back on and continued properly!
+(I'd fitted one of those plastic wheels _upside down_ so you couldn't adjust the hands.)
 Finally, you don't need the extra movement spacer that came with the case, nor does this movement require a dial washer.

 In conclusion: this case looks cool but it feels very poor quality: the bezel tolerance is particularly bad.
 But it was a fun little project that will stay in the collection.